ralphwetzel/theonionbox/README.md

 After a restart of the Tor node by `sudo service tor restart`, you will find the onion address of your Hidden Service in `<HiddenServiceDir>/hostname`.
 The address usually is a 16 character string followed by `.onion`, e.g. _7an5onionad2res2.onion_.

-To monitor this Tor node, add a dedicated section to the configuration file of your Box.
+To monitor this Tor node, add a dedicated section to the configuration file of your box.
 ```
 [MyProxyNode]
 control=proxy